The effect of demagnetization on the susceptibility of single-domain particles and assemblies

+with the perpendicular Stoner-Wohlfarth susceptibility $\chi_{\textrm{p}}'=\frac{\mu_0 M_{\textrm{s}}^2}{2 K_{\textrm{u}}}$ and the difference between demagnetization factors along the principal axis of the spheroid $N_{ii}-N_{jj}$.
 Thus, the shape anisotropy does not limit the effective susceptibility to $1/N$ as it does for the multi-domain case.
-In detail, Eqs. \eqref{eq:ChiEffSD} and \eqref{eq:ChiBeff_new} establish that for ellipsoidal single-domain particles, the susceptibility will only be limited by $1/(N_{ii} - N_{jj})$ due to demagnetisation effects, which has no upper limit, and for spherical single-domain particles, where $N_{xx}=N_{yy}=N_{zz}=1/3$, $\chi_{\text{p,eff}}$ is not 3, but diverges towards the particle susceptibility from other anisotropies.
-Eq. \eqref{eq:ChiEffSD} reveals also that, in clear contrast to the multi-domain case, spherical single-domain particles achieve the highest susceptibility.
+In detail, Eqs. \eqref{eq:ChiEffSD} and \eqref{eq:ChiBeff_new} establish that for ellipsoidal single-domain particles, the susceptibility will only be limited due to demagnetization effects by $1/(N_{ii} - N_{jj})$, which has no upper limit, and for spherical single-domain particles, where $N_{xx}=N_{yy}=N_{zz}=1/3$, $\chi_{\text{p,eff}}$ is not 3, but diverges towards the particle susceptibility from other anisotropies.
+Equation \eqref{eq:ChiEffSD} and \eqref{eq:ChiBeff_new} also reveal that, in clear contrast to the multi-domain case, spherical single-domain particles achieve the highest susceptibility.

 For sufficiently small single-domain particles, thermal energy can induce superparamagnetism.
 The particle magnetization, while it remains single-domain, reverses at time scales shorter than the observation time.
-The characteristic timescale, $\tau$, for relaxation between easy directions, depends on the anisotropy energy relative to thermal energy.
-The time-averaged magnetisation and susceptibility can be found as for a paramagnetic ion (see, e.g., \cite{elfimova2019a,zambach2023b}).
+The characteristic time scale, $\tau$, for relaxation between easy directions, depends on the anisotropy energy relative to the thermal energy.
+The time-averaged magnetization and susceptibility can be found as for a paramagnetic ion (see, e.g., \cite{elfimova2019a,zambach2023b}).